redox-os/website/content/news/this-month-240330.md

 ## Build System

-4lDO2 improved the recipe search algorithm a lot, now it takes around 1 second (using a NVMe SSD) to verify the location and sources of all recipes on the filesystem configuration.
+4lDO2 improved the build system's recipe search algorithm a lot, now it takes around 1 second (using a NVMe SSD) to verify the location and sources of all recipes (packages) on the filesystem configuration.

-## Programs
+## Web Server

-The Apache HTTP server was ported by Chocimier to the point where it host at localhost.
+The Apache HTTP server was ported by Chocimier to the point where it can host pages using localhost.

+## Packages and Porting

-More programs compiled successfully, still need to be tested inside of Redox.
+We are continuing to add programs to our package build system.
+Several more programs compiled successfully, but still need to be tested on Redox.

 ## Python Support